Asian Institute Of Advanced Surgeries

 FAQs

-Minimally invasive surgery typically leads to smaller incisions, reduced pain, quicker recovery, and less scarring compared to traditional open surgery.
+Minimally invasive surgery usually causes less pain, uses smaller cuts, supports faster recovery, and leaves less scarring than open surgery.

-2. Which conditions can be treated with minimally invasive techniques?
+Which conditions can doctors treat with minimally invasive techniques?

-Common conditions treated include ligament tears, meniscal injuries, cartilage damage, and soft‑tissue problems affecting joints such as the knee, shoulder, and ankle.
+Doctors commonly use minimally invasive techniques to treat ligament tears, meniscus injuries, cartilage damage, and soft tissue problems in joints such as the knee, shoulder, and ankle.

-3. How long is recovery after minimally invasive surgery?
+How long does recovery take after minimally invasive surgery?

-Recovery time varies by procedure, but many patients begin rehabilitation soon after surgery and return to daily activities faster than with open surgery.
+Recovery time depends on the type of procedure.
+However, many patients start rehabilitation soon after surgery and return to daily activities faster than after open surgery.

-5. Does minimally invasive surgery reduce the risk of complications?
+Does minimally invasive surgery lower the risk of complications?

 Book Appointment with Dr. Siddharth Jain at AIAS